GiulianoDiLorenzo/Jacob-SuperCollier/README.md

     end
 ```

-You may appreciate a demonstration video:
+You may find a demonstration video in the repository.

-(VIDEO)

 ## What do you need?